jjpickering10/CI-MS4-DragonEggWoodturning/docs/TESTING.md

 - Tried liking blog post.
 Given info message saying only logged in users can like a post.
 Redirected to blog post page.
 - Tried commenting on a post.
 Was given info message saying only logged in users can post.
 Was redirected to blog post page.

+- Product detail page displays warning above review section that I can't edit or delete my review if I post a review.
+- Tried posting a review.
+Shown success message and redirected to product detail page.
+My review is displayed with anonymous review as the user.

 **Login/Register/Logout**